bachelor-2014/report/v2/hardware.md

 ## The hardware of Splotbot
 The basis of Splotbot is the ??cm metal frame.
 It is ??cm tall, ??cm long, and ??cm wide.
-In the center of the frame is a ??glass?? plate attached, on which experiments are run.
+In the center of the frame is a 3mm glass plate attached, on which experiments are run.
 An overview of the robot is given in figure
-\ref{fig:splotbot_overview}.
+\ref{fig:splotbot} (a).
 The moving part of the robot is a top carriage which can move along two axes.
 This carriage is driven by belts.
 In order to move along the x axis, 3D printed pieces of hardware are mounted near the top corners of the frame.
 These hold an 8mm linear rail between them.
 On one side of the robot these pieces hold stepper motors with a pulley, while the other side have pulleys on ball bearings, allowing for driving a belt between them.
 This belt is then attached to another 3D printed piece running on ball bearings on the linear rails.
-This setup is shown in figure \ref{fig:splotbot_belt_holders}.

 In order to move along the y axis, a stepper motor is attached to one of these pieces with the previously mentioned belt attached.
 A similar